MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Loss of encryption key may be modeled by treating the keys as a small, separate collection of documents.
 As we have shown above -- mitigating risks of loss to a collection requires replication, auditing, and repair.
 For security reasons, encryption keys should be kept in separate administrative domains than the content they encrypt.
 We recommend that a separate set of 'servers' be used to replicate the collection of encryption keys.

-Because the size of the collection is small (encryption keys are very small relative to the content they collect), risks to the collection of keys will be dominated by 'shocks' that disrupt organizations and affect multiple replicas.
+Because the size of the collection is small (encryption keys are very small relative to the content they protect), risks to the collection of keys will be dominated by 'shocks' that disrupt organizations and affect multiple replicas.
 For example -- wars, economic recessions, and government actions may lead to organizational failures.

 Summarizing section XXX, above -- XXX independent copies, audited annually, are sufficient to prevent loss from an extensive range of severe external shocks.
 We thus conclude that one should maintain copies of encryption keys (or equivalent redundancy using secret-sharing methods [CITE]), distributed across across XXX independent organizations.